APPENDIX 2 - PROCEDURAL RULES

 13.1 The Applicable Tribunal shall have power to make provisional awards during the proceedings including without limitation requiring a party to make an interim payment on account of the claim or the costs of the arbitration.
 Any such provisional award shall be taken into account when the final award is made.

-14.1 The Applicable Tribunal may make such order in respect of:
+14.3 When choosing to make an order for costs, the Applicable Tribunal may make such order in respect of:

 (a) the costs of the investigation; and